jahid421/DinoClash-openwrt/README.md

 **Lightweight, fast, and universal proxy panel for OpenWrt routers.**

-A complete OpenClash alternative with auto-bypass, custom LuCI panel, YAML upload with auto-optimization, and video streaming support — works on ALL architectures without any device setup.
+A proxy panel with auto-bypass, custom LuCI interface, YAML upload with auto-optimization, video streaming support, and mobile DNS fix — works on ALL architectures and OpenWrt versions (v21 to v25+) without any device setup.

 ---